 Made by Jupiter and Square Enix in 2009, The World Ends With You is an action RPG that thrusts the player character Neku into an alternate version of Tokyo’s famous Shibuya District to play the Reapers’ Game.
-That is week-long battle royale where teams of 2 fight for the right to survive because losing means they will be erased from existence.
-Initially teaming up with Shiki and various other characters like Beat a young skater, Rhyme the cheerful optimist, and Joshua, a mysterious genius that observes you in your journey.
+That is a week-long battle royale where teams of two fight for the right to survive because losing means they will be erased from existence.
+You will team up with Shiki and various other characters like Beat a young skater, Rhyme the cheerful optimist, and Joshua, a mysterious genius that observes you in your journey.
 Together you will attempt to win the Reapers’ Game and attempt to restore his memories.

 Featuring a unique take on gameplay where you control two characters on each of the Nintendo DS’s screens, combat is frenetic and fast-paced.
-Due to this, with Neku on the bottom DS dashing around to attack enemies while your partner on the top screen attacks using a rhythm format similar to DDR.
-Paying attention to both characters as well as equipping them with the appropriate Pins, the items, and weapons of the game will allow you to defeat enemies that you will encounter throughout your journey.
+Imagine Neku on the bottom DS dashing around to attack enemies while your partner on the top screen attacks using a rhythm format similar to DDR.
+Paying attention to both characters as well as equipping them with the appropriate Pins, items, and weapons of the game will allow you to defeat enemies that you will encounter throughout your journey.
 The game also encourages multiple playthroughs for the players to understand the riveting narrative, which is well worth the time and effort to do so.
-Couple that with an awesome anime-style graphics and a killer soundtrack, it’s easy to see why World Ends With You makes it to our top 20 RPGs.
+Couple that with awesome anime-style graphics and a killer soundtrack, it’s easy to see why World Ends With You makes it to our top 20 RPGs of all time.

-The game is played on the Nintendo DS but is now ported in the Nintendo Switch.
-World Ends With You: Final Remix is available on Amazon for $48.50.
+The game is played on the Nintendo DS but is now ported into the Nintendo Switch.
+World Ends With You: Final Remix is available on Amazon.

 10. Mass Effect 2

-The Gameplay is still a 3rd person shooter with RPG elements.
-Shepard can choose 1 of 6 classes and 3 skill areas.
+The Gameplay is still a third-person shooter with RPG elements.
+Shepard can choose one of six classes and three skill areas.
 Leveling is tier-based, which you can do between missions.
 Meanwhile, mission progression is linear, though interspaced between recruitment missions, loyalty missions, resource gathering for upgrades, and some side quests.

 Players can also influence Commander Shepard’s decisions through the Paragon/Renegade dialogue options.
-These can sometimes appear as quick-time events in various areas, where Shepard can talk down an enemy, or preemptively shoot them, allowing players a sense of choice in how they want Shepard to act and making the gameplay easier, or harder depending on your decisions.
+These can sometimes appear as quick-time events in various areas, where Shepard can talk down an enemy or preemptively shoot them, allowing players a sense of choice in how they want Shepard to act and making the gameplay easier—or harder depending on your decisions.
 Because of this, each playthrough can be a unique experience through mixing paragon and renegade options, what class and skills you’re using, what gun you’re rocking with you, and even the teammates you’re closer to.
-The ending all depends on how prepared you are and on how loyal your team is to you, which makes for a great set up to the next game in the franchise.
+The ending all depends on how prepared you are and on how loyal your team is to you, which makes for a great setup for the next game in the franchise.

 Mass Effect 2’s Digital Deluxe Edition is available on Steam for $14.55.